 As a Texas landlord, you are responsible for adhering to the provisions of the federal, state and local Fair Housing rules.
 If you don't, you may be financially liable for punitive damages.
 There are fair housing requirements as well which indicate what changes you need to be able to make to your property in order for it to be fair housing to all tenants.

-When talking about discrimination against any national origin, familial status, race, color, religion, sex, or any other minority, discriminatory advertising applies.
-Before you put up an advertisement on a multiple listing service,
+When talking about discrimination against any familial status, race, color, religion, sex, or any other minority, discriminatory advertising applies.
+Before you put up an advertisement on a multiple listing service, make sure you have a friendly dwelling to rent from for any person.

 In this post, we are going over everything you need to know about the Fair Housing Act in Texas!